LOOP statement implicitly declares its loop index as a record variable of the row type that a specified cursor returns, and then opens a cursor.

 LOOP statement.
 Statements inside the loop can reference

-record_name and its fields.
-They can reference calculated columns only by aliases.
+record and its fields.
+They can reference virtual columns only by aliases.
 Statements outside the loop cannot reference

 LOOP statement runs,

-The name of an explicit cursor that is not open when the cursor
+Name of an explicit cursor (not a cursor variable) that is not open when the cursor

 LOOP is entered.

-An actual parameter that corresponds to a formal parameter of the explicit cursor
+Actual parameter that corresponds to a formal parameter of

 select_statement is not an independent statement, the implicit cursor is internal—you cannot reference it with the name